joshuadavidthomas/django-github-app/README.md

 #### `Installation`

 `django_github_app.models.Installation` represents where your GitHub App is installed.
-Stores the installation ID and metadata from GitHub, and provides methods for authentication:
+It stores the installation ID and metadata from GitHub, and provides methods for authentication:

 ```python
 from django_github_app.models import Installation